helium/HIP/0134-reward-mobile-carrier-beta-hotspots.md

 This HIP proposes two incentives for Hotspot deployers if they meet the requirements detailed further below:

 1. **Qualified Hotspots** earn full Proof-of-Coverage (PoC) rewards regardless of whether they have a call detail record (CDR) or verification mapping event from a discovery mapper.
-For example, a qualified Hotspot would not have to meet the requirements of HIP 131 to earn full PoC.
+For example, a qualified Hotspot would not have to meet the requirements of HIP 131 (or similiar CDR based HIPs) to earn full PoC.
+Applies to outdoor and indoor wifi hotspots.

-2. **Qualified Indoor Hotspots** will automatically have an Oracle Multiplier of 1.00X regardless of its original multiplier.
+2. **Qualified Hotspots** will automatically have an Oracle Multiplier of 1.00X regardless of its original multiplier.
+Applies to outdoor and indoor wifi hotspots.

-**Note:** Outdoor Hotspots are out of scope for #2 because they generally earn more PoC than Indoor Hotspots.

 Hotspots meeting the requirements below will be considered qualified for the purposes of this HIP:

 - Hotspot has been selected for the MOBILE Carrier beta
-- A Hotspot serving >25 unique connections and >500MB per day on a seven-day rolling average
+- A Hotspot serving >25 unique connections and >500MB on a seven-day rolling average

+Note: 50% of participating hotspots would meet the 25 unique connection requirements according to Nova Labs during the October 3, 2024 Mobile Working Group (MWG) call.

 ## Drawbacks